Geordie-R/nodescripts/README.md

 <h1>Community Tools - Readme </h1>

+<h3> These are the old sawtooth scripts which have been left here</h3>

 <h3>NOTE: You should have a working remme installation before you perform these next steps.</h3>

 <p>The communitytools script creates 4 scripts:</p>